 Lebanon

-DRC has been delivering humanitarian programming in response to various humanitarian crises in Lebanon since 2004, working with Palestinian, Iraqi and Syrian refugees, but also with vulnerable Lebanese host populations, including those affected by the Beirut Port explosion in 2020.
+DRC has been delivering humanitarian and durable solutions programming in response to various crises in Lebanon since 2004, working with Palestinian, Iraqi and Syrian refugees, and also with vulnerable Lebanese host populations, including those affected by the conflict escalation in 2024.

 Displacement trends